pallets-eco/flask-mail/docs/index.rst

 context global.
 This is useful if you have multiple applications running in the same process but with different configuration options.

+.. admonition:: Load email configuration

+   Notice that Flask-Mail needs the configuration parameters to create a mail handler, so you have to make sure to load your configuration **before** the initialization of Flask-Mail (either use ``Mail`` class constructor or ``init_app`` method).

 Sending messages
 ----------------